-Tough Guy Book Club is the book club for men that meets in a pub.
+COVID life -Tough Guy Book Club the pub book club for men..

 Our first priority will always be the health and safety of our goons.
 It's why we exist in the first place - to check up on each other and make sure everyone is okay.
 So when lockdown came into effect just before our April meeting, we went straight into the Tough Guy Bomb Shelter to plan our response.
 The decision was made to take all of our meetings (more than 30 chapters and counting across Australia and the globe) online.

 It obviously wasn't ideal and it wasn't going to be pretty.
 We're a diverse bunch with goons representing all ages, backgrounds and, shall we say, levels of technical competence.
 But as much as we needed our monthly trip to the pub, we needed our support network and our monthly book chat even more.
 Since COVID everyone has a favourite video conferencing platform - for us the easiest and cheapest was Facebook Messenger.
 We already use Facebook for organising anyway, and we have a strong presence with plenty of lively discussion in the Tough Guy Book Club Pool Hall.